-To replace or remove the hard disk drive, do the following:
+To replace or remove the hard disk drive, follow these steps:

-- Make sure to disconnect the power and signal cables from the CD-ROM drive and the diskette drive. - 2.
-Pivot the latch that secures the lower drive mounting tray.
+- 1. Follow the above steps to remove the CD-ROM. - Make sure to disconnect the power cord and signal cables from the hard disk drive and the diskette drive. - 3.
+Remove the screw that secures the mounting tray holding the hard disk drive - 4.
+Push the mounting tray to the right to separate it from the chassis, then lift the tray out of chassis.